-A. Continuing professional education: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall ensure that all members of their staff comply with the CPE requirements of the most recent revision of GAGAS.

-B. Peer review requirements: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall comply with the requirements of the most recent revision of GAGAS relating to quality control and assurance and external peer review.

-(1) Per AICPA PRP Section 1000 standards for performing and reporting on peer reviews, a firm's due date for its initial peer review is 18 months from the date the firm enrolled in the peer review program or should have enrolled, whichever is earlier.
-A firm's subsequent peer review is due three years and six months from the previous peer review year end.

-(2) The IPA firm profile submission to the state auditor shall include copies of the following peer review documentation:

-(a) the peer review report for the auditor's firm;

-(b) if applicable, detailed descriptions of the findings, conclusions and recommendations related to deficiencies or significant deficiencies required by GAGAS 5.91;

-(c) if applicable, the auditor's response to deficiencies or significant deficiencies;

-the letter of acceptance from the peer review program in which the firm is enrolled: and
+- A. Continuing professional education: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall ensure that all members of their staff comply with the CPE requirements of the most recent revision of GAGAS. - B. Peer review requirements: IPAs performing annual financial and compliance audits, or other attest engagements under GAGAS shall comply with the requirements of the most recent revision of GAGAS relating to quality control and assurance and external peer review. - (1) Per AICPA PRP Section 1000 standards for performing and reporting on peer reviews, a firm's due date for its initial peer review is 18 months from the date the firm enrolled in the peer review program or should have enrolled, whichever is earlier.
+A firm's subsequent peer review is due three years and six months from the previous peer review year end. - (2) The IPA firm profile submission to the state auditor shall include copies of the following peer review documentation: - (a) the peer review report for the auditor's firm; - (b) if applicable, detailed descriptions of the findings, conclusions and recommendations related to deficiencies or significant deficiencies required by GAGAS 5.91; - (c) if applicable, the auditor's response to deficiencies or significant deficiencies; - (d) the letter of acceptance from the peer review program in which the firm is enrolled; and

-(e) a list of the governmental audits reviewed during the peer review.

-(3) A peer review rating of "failed" on the auditor's peer review shall disqualify the IPA from performing New Mexico governmental audits.

-(4) During the procurement process IPAs shall provide a copy of their most recent external peer review report to the agency with their bid proposal or offer.
-Any subsequent peer review reports received during the period of the contract shall also be provided to the agency.

-(5) The peer review shall meet the requirements of GAGAS 5.60 to 5.95.
+- (e) a list of the governmental audits reviewed during the peer review. - (3) A peer review rating of "failed" on the auditor's peer review shall disqualify the IPA from performing New Mexico governmental audits. - (4) During the procurement process IPAs shall provide a copy of their most recent external peer review report to the agency with their bid proposal or offer.
+Any subsequent peer review reports received during the period of the contract shall also be provided to the agency. - (5) The peer review shall meet the requirements of GAGAS 5.60 to 5.95. - (6) The peer reviewer shall be familiar with this rule.
+This is a requirement of the state auditor that can be achieved by attendance at audit rule training provided by the OSA. - C. State auditor quality control reviews: The state auditor performs its own quality control review of IPA audit reports and working papers.

-(6) The New Mexico public accountancy board's substantial equivalency provision has been replaced with mobility pursuant to the 1999 Public Accountancy Act (61-28B NMSA 1978).
-If a CPA is performing any type of attest work subject to this rule, the firm shall maintain a New Mexico firm permit.

-(7) The peer reviewer shall be familiar with this rule.
-This is a requirement of the state auditor that can be achieved by attendance at audit rule training provided by the OSA.

-C. State auditor quality control reviews: The state auditor performs its own quality control review of IPA audit reports and working papers.
 An IPA that is included on the state auditor's list of approved firms for the first time may be subject to an OSA quality control review of the IPA's working papers.
 This review shall be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date).
 When the result of the state auditor's quality control review differs significantly from the external quality control report and corresponding peer review rating, the state auditor may no longer accept external peer review reports performed by that reviewer.
 In making this determination, the state auditor shall take into consideration the fact that AICPA peer reviews are performed on a risk-based or key-element approach looking for systemic problems, while the state auditor reviews are engagement-specific reviews.

-[2.2.2.14 NMAC - Rp, 2.2.2.14 NMAC, 3/23/2021]
+[2.2.2.14 NMAC Rp, 2.2.2.14 NMAC, 3/22/2022]